 Telecom and cable companies have strung miles and miles of fiber optic cable and copper wire.
-If companies like Iridium Communications Inc. IRDM, SpaceX, owned by Tesla Motors Inc. (NASDAQ:TSLAD) CEO, Elon Musk and others have their way, most of that cable will soon become obsolete.
+If companies like Iridium Communications Inc. IRDM, SpaceX, owned by Tesla Motors Inc. (NASDAQ:TSLAC) CEO, Elon Musk and others have their way, most of that cable will soon become obsolete.

 Related: AMAZON AIRSHIPS TO DROP DRONES?

 The reason this move is so important is telecom and cable companies like AT&T Inc. (NYSE:TC), Verizon Communications Inc. (NYSE:VZC), Comcast Corp.
 (NASDAQ:CMCSAC) and others could be challenged by wireless broadband providers that can offer better service cheaper.

 According to industry analyst Taylor Palmer, "That's going to shake up how these operators are controlling different regions, and it's going to allow the consumer a little more of an option."

 The timeline is ambitious with one company, OneWeb, saying it plans to blanket the sky with 700 satellites by 2020.
 SpaceX plans to eventually launch more than 4,000 satellites.

 Up, Up And Away

 Just this past Saturday SpaceX's Falcon 9 released 10 Iridium NEXT satellites into Low-Earth orbit.
 This is the start of Iridium’s plan over the next 18 months to completely replace the only existing satellite constellation with new technology providing 100% truly global communications coverage.